-In May, 2014, I traveled to China for Across the World Adoptions, the agency I am currently working for as China Program Director.
+In May, 2014, I traveled to China as China Program Director for an adoption agency that I previously worked for.
 Accompanying me was my 19 year old Nanjing born daughter, Lianna, who often travels to China with me to assist.
 Although we were there to sign orphanage partnership agreements elsewhere in the province, we were invited to meet a group of older children in the Nanjing SWI with medical needs, those who had been waiting the longest without being chosen by families.

 As the parent of a young adult who was adopted as an infant from the Nanjing SWI, it always makes me terribly sad when I see the older kids in the orphanage.
 You can imagine my painful thoughts.
 I think of my own child, what it would have been like for her to have grown up in the orphanage.
 I tear up at the thought.
 Unimaginable.